lulzzz/cloud-custodian-pipeline-sample/docs/build.md

 Policy validation is executed in [validate_policy_mode.py](src/build/scripts/validate_policy_mode.py)

 ### Cloud Custodian Dry run
-After policy validation the pipeline executes a dry run of the modified policies.
+After policy validation the pipeline executes a dry run of the policies.

-A diff is run on all modified policies and a policies.yml file is created.
-The dry run executes against this policies.yml.

 The dry run will execute against the given subscription(s) but without taking action.
 This shows what Cloud Custodian will execute in production.